graphql/graphql.github.io/src/content/faq/General.md

 While HTTP is the most common choice for client-server protocol, it’s not the only one.
 GraphQL is agnostic to the transport layer.
 So, for example, you could use [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) for GraphQL subscriptions instead of HTTP to consume realtime data.

+## How does GraphQL affect my product’s performance?

+With GraphQL, every field on every type has a focused, single-purpose function for resolving that value.
+Also, instead of trying to handle data parsing on the client, [GraphQL moves that logic to the server](/learn/best-practices/#server-side-batching-caching).
+As a result, there are some inherent performance benefits.
+Minimizing over-fetching and making [fewer roundtrips to the server](/learn/queries/#fields) are two of them.

+Other performance factors should be considered when building out your GraphQL implementation.
+For example, it’s possible for a GraphQL service to be ‘chatty’ and repeatedly load data from your database.
+This is commonly solved by [implementing a batching technique](/learn/best-practices/#server-side-batching-caching) or [utilizing a tool like DataLoader](https://github.com/graphql/dataloader).

 ## What is a GraphQL client and why would I use one?

 GraphQL clients can help you handle [queries, mutations,](/learn/queries/) and [subscriptions](https://spec.graphql.org/draft/#sec-Subscription) to a [GraphQL server](https://www.howtographql.com/advanced/1-server/).
 They use the underlying structure of a GraphQL API to automate certain processes.
 This includes batching, UI updates, build-time schema validation, and more.